How to submit an enforceable document?

 The received paper enforcement order is digitized at the Chamber.
 After the enforcement order is signed by the competent employee of the Chamber – the document is further managed and handled as an electronic enforcement order.
 The original paper enforcement order is sent back to the authority that issued the said enforcement order.

-The Bailiffs Information System (hereinafter – BIS) automatically assigns a judicial officer and sends the electronic enforcement order to them.
+The Bailiffs Information System (hereinafter – AIS) automatically assigns a judicial officer and sends the electronic enforcement order to them.
 The relevant judicial officer is automatically picked depending on where the debtor resides, works or has personal property in.

-After BIS assigns a judicial officer, he/she has no longer than 3 days to check if there are no legal obstacles to start the necessary enforcement procedures.
+After AIS assigns a judicial officer, he/she has no longer than 3 days to check if there are no legal obstacles to start the necessary enforcement procedures.
 If no obstacles are found – the judicial officer accepts the enforcement order and starts the enforcement case.

 Documents issued in electronic form (ADOC format) can be conveniently submitted to judicial officers remotely via the portal www.antstoliai.lt